PhotoboothProject/photobooth/docs/faq/go2rtc-troubleshooting.md

 What’s not covered there is a timing issue related to previewing via go2rtc.

 The preview is created using gphoto2 and streamed by go2rtc.
 In some rare cases, the preview may not be fully stopped when the capture is triggered.
 Usually, it's just milliseconds that cause problems.

+### Error: could not claim the USB Device

+Another process is using the camera.
+That's what the log says.
+Therefore, it can't record.

+This issue is generally addressed inside the troubleshooting for gphoto2, but could also happen because of timing problems.

 #### Delay capture